 Riley came to New York to work for Leeds Music by age 27.
-He wrote that he had dropped the name Dick Scott.
+He wrote that he had dropped the stage/pen name Dick Scott.
 He came with his wife, Winifred Sedgewick Cessek.
-He'd had affairs with various women, but he probably left Winifred because of the woman (on the left above) in the picture with him.
+He'd had affairs with various women while marred to her, but he probably left Winifred because of the woman (on the left above) in the picture with him.
 Her name was Alix Taran.

 Winifred divorced him, using their friend Alois Knapp, the nudist lawyer (such a funny way to describe him...)
 I wrote about in prior blogs.
 Even though Riley left Winifred for Alix, he was angry when she filed for divorce.

 From Riley's journal: "Met Alix...Win went back to Chicago, never returned."

 The most significant relationship for Riley during this time would be with Alix.
 They had a son together, naming him Richard after our father, and gave him the middle name Alexander for Alix's father.
 I wish I could identify the couple on the right, I had thought it might be Dave Denney, but after looking up Denney's images online, I'm sure it isn't him.